 https://doi.org/10.1351/goldbook.G02639

-The often used synonyms 'glassy carbon' and 'vitreous carbon' have been introduced as trademarks and should not be used as terms.
+Note: The often used synonyms 'glassy carbon' and 'vitreous carbon' have been introduced as trademarks and should not be used as terms.
 From a scientific viewpoint, all synonymous terms suggest a similiarity with the structure of silicate glasses which does not exist in glass-like carbon, except for the pseudo-glassy appearance of the surface.
-Glass-like carbon cannot be described as @A00294@ because it consists of two-dimensional structural elements and does not exhibit 'dangling' bonds.
+Glass-like carbon cannot be described as amorphous carbon because it consists of two-dimensional structural elements and does not exhibit 'dangling' bonds.